Andrew Maxwell Morris

 Andrew Maxwell Morris is an English singer, songwriter and composer.

-He is also a film and television composer and has composed production music for Cavendish and EMI Production Music that has been placed across the ITV channels, Channel 4 and Sky Sports.

 Early life

 Andrew Maxwell Morris was born in Melbourne Australia in 1980 in Sandringham Hospital.
 His father was a mechanical engineer who had emigrated to Australia from England in the 1960's as a Ten Pound Pom.
 His mother was born in Dundalk in 1950.
 In 1975 both his mother and father emigrated to South Africa and lived in Johannesburg where his brother was born in 1978.
 In 1979 his parents were forced to leave their home in South Africa and moved back to Melbourne in 1980.
 At the age of 4, Andrew moved with his family to Suva in Fiji where his father worked teaching refrigeration.
 Whilst in Fiji, Andrew attended the Suva Grammar school.
 At the age of 8, he returned to Melbourne with his family.
 The family then emigrated to England where Andrew attended St John's Beaumont School and Stonyhurst College.
 Andrew learnt the piano at the age of 4, and taught himself guitar and drums at the age of 13.

+He performed his first live concert at the Cellar Bar in Blackburn in 1995, aged 15.
+The guitarist in Andrew's band 'Peregrine', Gareth Mather died at the age of 20 when on holiday in Barcelona.

-Between the ages of 13 and 21 Andrew lived in a variety of countries where his father worked as a pipeline mechanical engineer.
+Between the ages of 13 and 21 Andrew lived in a variety of countries where his father worked as a pipeline mechanical engineer where he played and recorded in various folk bands.
 In the 1990's he lived in Jeddah in Saudi Arabia and in Kuala Lumpur and Singapore.
 He spent 18 months living in Brunei on the island of Borneo and 8 years living in Muscat in Oman.
 He was injured in an accident in Kapas Island in Malaysia where he slipped and fell off a rock face and cut his right arm, where he was treated with 22 stitches and was rescued by local guides.

 Supporting tours

 Morris has supported the rock band Marillion on two separate tours.
-Most notably a UK national tour in February 2009 and at the Marillion Convention from 20 to 23 March 2009 in Zeebruke, Holland.
+Most notably a UK national tour in February 2009 and at the Marillion Convention from 20 to 23 March 2009 in Zeebrugge, Holland.
 He has also supported the blues guitarist Peter Green with his band Peter Green and Friends on his national UK tour in December 2009 and February/March 2010.

 Glastonbury appearances

-Andrew Morris performed at the Glastonbury Festival every year between 2008 and 2023.
+Andrew Morris performed at the Glastonbury Festival every year between 2008 and 2025.

 He has performed at a variety of stages at the Festival including Toad Hall, Mandala, Bimble Inn, Bread and Roses, Avalon Café, Tadpole Stage and small world stage.

 His performance in 2010 was featured in The Independent.

 His appearance in 2014 was nominated as a top 30 moment by Consequence of Sound.

 He was nominated by Consequence of Sound for his performance in 2015.

 His performance in 2016 was featured in Best New Bands.